lnvn/idishare/content/post/design-for-least-privilege.md

 ### Zero Trust Networking
 The notion that a user's network location (begin within the company's network) doesn't grant any privileged access.
 For example, plugging into a network port in a conference room does not grant more access than connecting from elsewhere on the internet.
 Instead, a system grants access based on a combination of user credentials and device credentials - what we know about the user and what we know about the device

+### Zero Touch
+The SRE organization at Google is working to build upon the concept of least privilege through automation, with the goal of moving to what they call *Zero Touch* interfaces.
+The specific goal of these interface - like Zero Touch Protocol and Zero Touch Networking - is to make Google safer and reduce outages by removing direct human access to production roles.
+Instead, human have indirect access to production through tooling and automation that make predictable and controlled changes to production infrastructure.
+This approach requires extensive automation, new save APIs and resilient multi-party approval systems.

 ## Reference
 - [Building Secure and Reliable Systems](https://google.github.io/building-secure-and-reliable-systems/raw/ch05.html)